yunhaixiang/yunhaimath/research.md

 <!-- - Quantum groups and tensor categories, -->
 <!-- - Categorification and 2-representation theory, -->

-and various other topics.
-I also have interests in various topics in algebra and representation theory.
+and more.
+I'm also interested in various topics in algebra and representation theory.

 ### Publications
 - **This is the title of your paper** \\